 What a Real Payback Window Looks Like

-A simple example: a Production Build at $8,000 plus $2,500 per month in partnership runs about $38,000 in year one.
-If the agents it deploys remove $8,000 per month in manual processing labor or recovered revenue, the build cost is recovered in roughly 5 weeks and the partnership cost is recovered every 10 days for the remainder of the year.
+A simple example: an Operations Automation build starting from $12,000 plus managed service from $2,500 per month.
+The first-year investment depends on workflow scope, integration surface, and managed-service tier; see current pricing.
+If the agents it deploys remove $8,000 per month in manual processing labor or recovered revenue, the build cost is recovered inside the first two months and the managed-service cost is recovered within roughly 10 days each month for the remainder of the year.
 That math holds up far better than the more common pattern of paying a $60,000 vendor for a build that has no ongoing operational coverage and quietly degrades over 6 months.

 The AI automation case studies on the CloudNSite site show specific before-and-after figures across healthcare, legal, and e-commerce implementations.
 The law firm document processing case study and the e-commerce customer service and inventory case study both include time and cost figures you can use as reference points for your own scoping.